stefanprodan/swarm-gcp-faas/README.md

 Creating service faas_gateway
 ```

+This will do the following:

+* creates Docker configs for Prometheus and Alermanager
+* configures Prometheus with Weave Cloud remote write
+* deploys Prometheus, Alermanager and the echoit function on worker nodes
+* deploys the OpenFaaS gateway on a manager node
+* exposes the gateway outside the Swarm on port 80

 Check if OpenFaaS is working by accessing `http://<SWARM-PUBLIC-IP>`.
-Now that you have OpenFaaS running let's run a load test to see the auto scaling in action.
+Now that you have OpenFaaS running let's do a load test to see the auto scaling in action.

 You can run the load test using rakyll/hey or Apache bench.